 Hammond has a multi-disciplinary background with a strong interest in community development, energy policy, climate change and gender advocacy and water resource management.
 In 2016, he was awarded the best volunteer by the National Youth Authority of Ghana – Upper West Region.
 He is also the co-founder of the PAUWES Climate Change and Gender Club in Algeria.
 As a CGI U alumnus, Hammond understands the importance of making a commitment to communities and following through.
 He is presently a doctoral candidate at Dundalk Institute of Technology in Ireland.

-Tiki is a social innovator, avid researcher, and passionate advocate for the LGBTQ+ community.
+Tiki is a social innovator, avid researcher, and passionate advocate for the LGBTQIA+ community.
 They have been active in servant leadership for twenty years.
 Currently, they are a PhD student at Alliant International University majoring in Clinical Psychology.
 Tiki identifies as a nonbinary person of color.
-They have dedicated their life to supporting LGBTQ+ initiatives through research of the disparities within mental health.
-Tiki's expertise as a life skills coach will support students by leading teams toward personal development and a cadence of accountability.
-Their work explores self-discovery and leadership growth, all of which is helpful in the story of social innovation efforts.
+They have dedicated their lives to supporting sexual minority and gender expansive initiatives through research of mental health disparities.
+Tiki’s expertise as a life skills coach supports students by leading teams toward personal development and a cadence of accountability.
+Their work explores self-discovery, leadership growth, and transformational change, all of which are helpful in the story of social innovation efforts.